 We affirm that God ordained three institutions with unique purposes in society: marriage, government and the church.
 God established marriage as a covenantal bond between a natural-born man and a natural-born woman to populate the earth, to raise and spiritually train children within a family, to provide the couple with intimate companionship, loving help and joy, and to serve as an illustration of the relationship of Jesus Christ to the church.
 God established civil government to protect its citizens, punish evil and reward good.
 God established the church as the entire body of believers with Jesus Christ as the cornerstone and the apostles as its foundation to evangelize, baptize and disciple people of all nations.

 We affirm that a church is a local assembly of baptized believers, under the discipline of the Word of God and the lordship of Christ, organized to carry out the commission to evangelize, to teach, and to administer the ordinances of believer’s baptism and the Lord’s table.
 Its offices are pastors and deacons, and it is self-governing.
 It functions through the ministry of gifts given by the Holy Spirit to each believer.

 We affirm that the return of Christ for all believers is imminent.
 It will be followed by seven years of great tribulation, and then the coming of Christ to establish His earthly kingdom for a thousand years.
 The unsaved will then be raised and judged according to their works and separated forever from God in hell.
 The saved, having been raised, will live forever in heaven in fellowship with God.

 Approved by the Board of Trustees, April 16, 2021

 Philosophy of Education

-Liberty University is a Christian academic community in the tradition of evangelical institutions of higher education.
+Liberty University is a distinctively Christian academic community.
 As such, Liberty continues the philosophy of education which first gave rise to the university, and which is summarized in the following propositions.